![]() |

 ) |

-Activate a timeout with relative time.
+Activate a timeout with a relative time.

-Similar to em_tmo_set_abs(), but instead of an absolute time uses timeout value relative to the moment of the call.
+Similar to em_tmo_set_abs(), but instead of an absolute time uses a timeout value relative to the moment of the call.

 tmo | Timeout handle |